jazenwong/wong-blog/_posts/alchemy/2020-04-11-prologue-challenging-coca-cola.markdown

 The second kind of market research that Bob describes is when you get customer feedback after showing them the product you've designed.
 This is helpful in evaluating both the functional and subjective design choices that were made.
 If there's valid criticism on the functional design of the product, that's probably worth taking a look at.
 For example, if test consumers said that the Red Bull's can was painful to hold, that's probably worth taking a look at.

 But when it comes to criticism on the subjective design of the product, we should show caution.
-Just like how Red Bull taste wasn't well received, it doesn't mean the taste should be changed.
+Just like how Red Bull's flavor wasn't well received, it doesn't mean the taste should be changed.

 ## The Role of the Designer